Hugo-Hattori/Customer_Profile_Analysis/README.md

 10 to 15 years of work experience, and has a family size no larger than 7.</p>

 <p> Note: this is a project developed for academic purposes, therefore the
-data contained in "Clientes.csv" is fictitious and used only to learn Pandas Plotly packages applications.</p>
+data contained in "Clientes.csv" is fictitious and used only to learn Pandas and Plotly packages applications.</p>